Domestic rabbit: History

 Rabbits as house companions began appearing with frequency in the late 19th century.
 The most notable documentation is from Beatrix Potter's published diaries and letters.
 Potter allowed both rabbits to live at least part time in the house with her.
 "Both were fond of the fire, and one used to lie inside the fender", and one rabbit slept, "under the grate on the hot ashes when the fire had gone out."
-The publication of Marinell Harriman's House Rabbit Handbook: How to Live with an Urban Rabbit in 1985 was another significant push towards the popularization of rabbits as indoor pets.
+The publication of Marinell Harriman's House Rabbit Handbook: How to Live with an Urban Rabbit in 1985 was another significant push towards the popularisation of rabbits as indoor pets.

 Biology

 Genetics

-The study of rabbit genetics is of interest to fanciers, the fiber and fur industry, medical researchers, and the meat industry.
+The study of rabbit genetics is of interest to fanciers, the fibre and fur industry, medical researchers, and the meat industry.
 Among rabbit fanciers, the genetics of rabbit health and diversity are paramount.
-The fiber & fur industry focuses on the genetics of coat color and hair properties.
-In the biomedical research community and the pharmaceutical industry, rabbit genetics are important in model organism research, in vitro fertilization, and toxicity testing.
+The fibre & fur industry focuses on the genetics of coat colour and hair properties.
+In the biomedical research community and the pharmaceutical industry, rabbit genetics are important in model organism research, in vitro fertilisation, and toxicity testing.
 The meat industry mainly relies on genetics for feed conversion ratios and reproduction potential in rabbits.

 The rabbit genome has been sequenced and is publicly available.
 The mitochondrial DNA has also been sequenced.
 In 2011, parts of the rabbit genome were re-sequenced in greater depth in order to expose variation within the genome.